robertmsale/codex-remote/README.md

 - Passwords are never stored.
 - Session logs are written into the project under `.field_exec/`.
   - The app automatically adds `.field_exec/` to `.git/info/exclude` before auto-commit so logs/schema don’t get committed.
+- See `SECURITY.md` for security best practices (including SSH hardening and VPN suggestions like WireGuard).

 ## Troubleshooting